 "I know it may seem petty," she appended.
 "But sometimes the medium is the message whether we like it or not, don't you think?
 Like... how could you write anything meaningful about you and me here right now without getting emotional about it?
 When I operated on a horse with an injury, my anger and sadness made me better at what I did."

 I understood what she had said about herself... and that inability in me.
 All I could do was look at her, again for a long while, full of admiration but still a little offended.
 My response was, "You didn't seem angry up at the fence that day when you ran off to collect your bet."

-Scorn was more apparent in her expression then as she quickly rose to leave my presence than a great writer could ever express in a paragraph of words.
-I virtually jumped out of my chair to grab her before she could get away, my arms wrapped around her.
+Scorn was apparent in her expression then, her eyes now slits, as she quickly rose to leave my presence.
+Even a great writer could never express the contempt in mere words.
+I leapt from my chair to wrap her in my arms.
 "I am so, so sorry.
-Please don't leave," I pleaded even as she sat back down in her chair.
+Please don't leave," I pleaded even as she sat back down to hear me out.
 "I have pretended not to know, haven't I?
 I mean..."
 I wasn't taking my seat again until she showed no more urgency to leave.
 "I should have known," I said as I sat back down.
 "I did know, didn't I?
-The way people walk by a damaged person, looking away, pretending not to see, ignoring them, is self-survival cowardice, I think.
+The way people walk by a injured person, looking away, pretending not to see, ignoring them, is self-survival cowardice, I think.
 It's what people do, don't they?"

 "They do."
 She hesitated, "but you wouldn't."

 "I did," I confessed.
 "I had to have known you hadn't wagered on Gold Run.
 What you told me had been a bet had been a prayer instead.
 I used your words to avoid what you were saying.
 I'm sorry."

 Now we had the longest of silences.
 She let me reach across and lay my hand on top of hers.